New Legislation on PPP Round 2 and other COVID-19 Stimulus

 - Student Loan Payments

-The new law extends the moratorium on student loan debt repayments from January 31, 2021 to April 1, 2021.
+The new law extends the moratorium on student loan debt repayments to January 31, 2021.

 - Qualifying SBA Loan

 The new law extends the time that the government will pay principal, interest, and fees on certain qualifying SBA loans.
 For SBA 7(a), 504, and microloans that were made prior to the enactment of the CARES Act, the SBA will resume its payments of principal and interest for an additional 3 months (8 months for certain small businesses hardest hit by the pandemic), capped at $9,000 per borrower per month.

 For SBA 7(a), 504, and microloans made within 6 months of enactment of the CARES Act or approved between February 1 and September 30, 2021, the SBA will pay the first 6 months of principal and interest, capped at $9,000 per month.Please contact your lender directly if you think you qualify.

 This credit was previously disallowed if you received PPP.
 The new law opened up this credit to dentists even if they received PPP.
 Additionally, its retroactive back to March 12, 2020 and remains in force through July 1, 2021.
 It’s available to businesses that continued to pay staff during COVID-19 mandated office closures and saw a reduction in gross receipts of 20% or more when compared to the same quarter in 2019.

 The tax credit amount is capped at $5,000 per employee for quarters in 2020 and $7,000 for the first two quarters of 2021.
 Keep in mind that although PPP recipients are still eligible for this credit, any PPP forgiveness allocated toward payroll can not be used towards this credit.
 Only payroll costs NOT paid using PPP would be eligible.